-10 wild ways to encounter the natural world on Wales’ coast
+10 wild ways to encounter nature on Wales' coasts

-From playful bottlenose dolphins to mighty ospreys, the coastline of Wales attracts a multitude of fascinating creatures, while its rivers are teeming with wildlife wonders, including one of the natural world’s most impressive annual displays: the salmon leap.
-Discover the amazing conservation projects protecting Welsh wildlife, stay on an island surrounded by natural wonders and tap into your own wild side on an exhilarating beach horse-ride.
+From the playful bottlenose dolphins of Cardigan Bay, to mighty Ospreys, the coastline of Wales attracts a multitude of fascinating creatures, while its rivers are teeming with wildlife wonders, including one of the natural world’s most impressive annual displays: the salmon leap.
+Discover the amazing conservation projects protecting Welsh wildlife, stay on an island surrounded by natural wonders and or tap into your wild side, with flamingos and otters at out wetlands centre.

 Dolphin watching, Cardigan BayThe UK’s biggest pod of dolphins lives in Cardigan Bay, attracted by the array of fish available in these healthy waters.
 Head to the Cardigan Bay Marine Wildlife Centre in New Quay, which presents information about bottlenose dolphins and harbour porpoises in the area and organises 2, 4 and 8-hour guided boat trips to see them up close.
 Visit between June and October and you’re pretty much guaranteed to spot the playful creatures anywhere between Aberystwyth and Fishguard.
 Don’t know your porpoise from your dolphin?
 The former has a small triangular dorsal fin, while the latter’s is more sickle-shaped.